ethan-wit/ethan-wit.github.io/xubuntu_mac_mini_install.md

   - Restart the computer, and immediately after hearing the start-up tone, hold the Option/Alt button on your keyboard.
 This will open the bootloader.
   - You will have the option to boot Mac OS or EBI.
 To load Xubuntu, click EBI.
   - Click "Try Xubuntu".
 This will load Xubuntu, and you can fully install the OS by clicking the "Install Xubuntu" icon on the desktop at any time.

+6. Connecting to the Internet
+  - If your router does not appear under the "Network Manager" icon in the top right of the ribbon, you will need to install its driver.
+  - To do so, connect to your router with an Ethernet cable.
+  - Click the top left icon, go to Settings > Additional Drivers.
+Select "Using <driver>" and then "Apply changes".
+This will install the driver, and you should then find your router when you select the "Network Manager".